panda-rajsekhar/GnuOctave/Gnu Octave Tutorial/Introduction to Octave.md

 It is in place to mention MATLAB.
 Often Octave is referred to as a MATLAB-clone (MATLAB is a product from MathWorksTM).
 In my opinion, this is wrong!
 Rather, Octave seeks to be compatible with MATLAB.
 However, be aware, in some cases you cannot simply execute your Octave programs with MATLAB and vice-versa.
-Throughout the book, it will be pointed out where compatibility problems can occur, but we shall stick with Octave and make no special effort to be compatible with MATLAB.
+Throughout the tutorial , it will be pointed out where compatibility problems can occur, but we shall stick with Octave and make no special effort to be compatible with MATLAB.

+# Introduction

 *Disclaimer : For the purpose of learning octave i am using Linux based operating system called Ubuntu* For the simple demonstrations we will be using the terminal in Ubuntu.

 Before running octave in terminal firstly , verify that octave is installed, to do so type in the terminal  : octave --version , if its successfully installed in the system then it will show something like :
 ```
 GNU Octave, version 8.4.0